 From my PhD I published five papers and provided data that feed directly into the local marine spatial planning process.
 Whilst at Ulster University I also worked as a tutor on an MSc Coastal Management course and I have published with a number of my students.
 During my PhD I won a scholarship to spend six months at the University of Queensland in Australia, in the prestigious Centre for Excellence in Environmental Decisions (CEED) with Hugh Possingham.

 I stayed in Australia after that and worked as a Postdoctoral Research for the Australian Institute of Marine Science (AIMS).
 There I was developing distribution models for various aspects of fish biodiversity and testing the transferability of those models in space.
-Now at Salford I plan to continue with research on spatial conservation planning and the research on biodiversity modelling and fisheries management that feeds into it.
-I am currently also a NERC Knowledge Exchange Fellow working with the UK Marine Management Organisation, facilitating the incorporation of cutting-edge science into policy and management.
+Since joining Salford I have secured four NERC grants and continue with research on spatial conservation planning, both from ecological and socio-economic perspectives.
+I am currently a NERC Knowledge Exchange Fellow working with the UK Marine Management Organisation, exploring barriers and incentives to science-policy collaborations and facilitating the incorporation of cutting-edge science into policy and management.

 Areas of research

 Marine Spatial Management, Stakeholders, Policy, Marine Protected Areas, Fisheries Management